Jim Richardson resolves complex and high-stakes legal disputes through trial or arbitration.

-He currently serves as President-Elect of the National Board of Trial Advocacy.
-Founded in 1977, NBTA is the largest organization for attorney board certification in the United States, offering proven, tested excellence® in trial advocacy through a rigorous ABA-approved national certification program.
+As President-Elect of the National Board of Trial Advocacy, Jim will become President of the organization in October 2020.
+Founded in 1977, NBTA is the largest organization for attorney board certification in the United States, offering proven, tested excellence® in trial advocacy in six specialty areas.

 Practice Areas: Breach of Fiduciary Duty, Fraud, Breach of Contract, Real Estate Litigation, Business Torts and Technology, Construction Litigation, Professional Liability and Legal Malpractice, Employment, Environmental Litigation, Negligence, and Trusts and Estates.